lriveramerida/Galaxy-Distribution/README.md

 ## Analysis
 The analysis of the galaxy distribution data will include the following steps:

-1.  **Redshift Distribution Analysis**: Calculate the redshift distribution of galaxies and plot a histogram or density plot to visualize the distribution of redshift values.
-Analyze the distribution and look for any peaks or trends that may indicate clusters or other structures in the universe.
+1. Statistical Analysis Results: Compile the statistical analysis findings into a dedicated file for future reference and analysis.
+2. Galaxy Distribution Plot: Create a visualization depicting the spatial distribution of galaxies using Right Ascension (RA) and Declination (Dec) coordinates.
+Each data point on the plot represents a galaxy from the dataset, providing insights into their spatial arrangement across the celestial sphere.
+3. Color-Color Diagram (u-g vs g-r): Generate a color-color diagram illustrating the relationship between magnitudes in different photometric bands, such as u-g and g-r.
+This diagram offers insights into the spectral characteristics of galaxies, revealing trends and correlations between their observed colors.

 ## Conclusion